adityaraj1702/Weather-App/README.md

   - `utils`: Utility functions and constants.
 - `pubspec.yaml`: Defines project dependencies and configurations.

-## Bugs
-There are some bugs in the app that I have yet to fix.
-The bugs are as follows:
-  - The app sometimes crashes after adding a new city.
-  - The app does not show the weather data for the newly added city.
-For above bugs user needs to restart the app and the bugs will be fixed.

 ## Contributing

-We encourage contributions to this project!
+I encourage contributions to this project!
 Feel free to submit pull requests with improvements or new features.

 ## License